Nature's Nook

 1

 One user mentioned not noticing the “Add to Cart” or “Checkout” buttons at first.
-They will be a noticeable color in future versions.

 2